tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 # Introduction <a name="top"></a>

 This GSQL tutorial provides a hands-on introduction to GSQL Version 3 (V3) for new users.
-The GSQL&reg; software program is the TigerGraph comprehensive environment for designing graph schemas, loading and managing data to build a graph, and querying the graph to perform data analysis
+The GSQL&reg; software program is the TigerGraph comprehensive environment for designing graph schemas, loading and managing data to build a graph, and querying the graph to perform data analysis.

 GSQL V3 syntax reflects the evolution towards GQL, the ISO  graph query language standard released in 2024.
 V3 emphasizes ASCII art in its syntax, as well as support for most OpenCyper pattern match syntax and functions.